PushkarAgrawal17/Clippy.ai/README.md

    - Click Load Unpacked
    - Select the Clippy.ai/ folder

-Done!
-Visit any site and Clippy will appear!
+✅ That's it!
+Open any site - and Clippy will be there, ready to help.
-(Do check the permissions for the extensions)
+_(Do check the permissions for the extensions)_

 ---